cryptopunksnotdead/awesome-cryptopunks-bubble/PHUNKS_HISTORY.md

 November 2, 2021 - A group of phunk community members launch NotLarvaLabs.com,
 a fee-free marketplace for buying and selling CryptoPhunks - https://notlarvalabs.com/

+November  13, 2021 - Phunks Stolen Through OpenSea Exploit

+Although the CryptoPhunks collection had been delisted from OpenSea, a back door exploit allowed people to buy Phunks for the last price they were listed for.
+Many Phunks were stolen for a small fraction of the floor price at the time.
+OpenSea's response was to minimize and bury the existence of the exploit, and offer those affected hush money.
+This exploit still exists today.
+OpenSea has done nothing to fix it.